arvinsalehi/riverraidrust/README.md

 ## What is it

-A rewrite of the classic game river raid, in Rust.
+Fork of A rewrite of the classic game river raid, in Rust.
+Streamed by [screen casting](https://youtube.com/playlist?list=PLFOYXCPEqdNXWsdP8orNI65uvmIwNxLbz&si=3YTF_XHaivJYfJfc).
-Also I am [screen casting](https://youtube.com/playlist?list=PLFOYXCPEqdNXWsdP8orNI65uvmIwNxLbz&si=3YTF_XHaivJYfJfc) all of it.

 For fun and education.

+Original repo was implemented by tui.
+This repo is for learning mainly Component architecture and very little terminal GUI by re-writting the project using ratatui framework.
 ## How to play

 - The player `P` tries to stay inside the river while avoiding enemies `E`.